22 Types of Bats Found In California! (ID GUIDE)

 Check out this video to see how the Long-legged Bat uses echolocation to catch moths!

-- Smaller bat, fur varying from dark brown to grayish.
+• Smaller bat, fur varying from dark brown to grayish.
 Underside fur is dull and pale.
-Wingspan is approximately 9.4 inches.

-- Feet are large and wide, ears long straight and thin, short head and broad snout.
+• The feet are large and wide.
+The ears are long, straight, and thin, with a short head and broad snout.

 Yuma Bat Range Map